agentflare-ai/sqlite-graph/README.md

 ### 🚧 In Progress
 - **Advanced Cypher Features**:
+  - MERGE relationships (nodes supported with ON CREATE/ON MATCH)
   - Relationship matching (edges/patterns)
   - WHERE clause filtering
   - Property expressions in RETURN